IRBLReproduction/FaultExpSuites/README.md

 ### Top-level Directory Structure
-This is the top-level directory of FaultExpSuits.
+This is the top-level directory of FaultExpSuites.
 The directory structure is as follows:
  - **techniques**: This folder includes source codes and executable files of previous techniques such as BugLocator, AmaLgam, Locus and more.
 We revised the source codes to output result with same format.
     * releases: The executable files and environment settings for each techniques get together here.
  - **analysis**: The execution result of previous techniques which is refind for scripts in forlder "scripts > analysis".